Emergency Dentistry in Arlington and Nearby Areas of Northern Virginia

 What you need is to get the quickest attention possible, as this can make the difference between saving a tooth or losing it.
 While our teeth are incredibly hard, they aren’t indestructible.

-At Arlington Dental Associates and South Riding Smiles, we provide on-call service for any dental emergency.
+At Arlington Dental Associates, we provide on-call service for any dental emergency.
 This applies 24 hours a day, every day of the year.
-Simply call (703) 214-3183 for the Arlington area and (703) 214-3185 for the South Riding area and our team will be contacted immediately.
+Simply call (703) 214-3183 for the Arlington area, and our team will be contacted immediately.
 We view emergency dental care as just another one of our core services, and our five dentists are available to help you.

 What are some different dental emergencies and what do I need to do?